TheCompAce/Snap-Calculator/README.md

 - **Create Card-Location Compatibility Wavemap:** Generate a heatmap showing the compatibility between cards and locations.
 ![Card score by Location for Collection Example](assets/images/collection_example.png)
 ![Card score by Location for Deck Example](assets/images/deck_example.png)
+- **Create Decks from you Collection:** Generate a deck for certain locations, or all locations, using you Collected cards.

 #### Player Details Setup
 - **Player List:** Manage and navigate through a list of players.